 H] In the case of inclement weather or a late start the respective Captains shall, before the start of play, agree whether to play eighteen or twenty-one ends.

+Notwithstanding a Club is playing ‘away’ the names and scores shall be entered in the ‘left’ columns.
+Penalty for entering names and scores incorrectly; 2 points per game.
 On completion of a match the results of each rink shall be entered onto the rear of the Captain’s card in the section provided.
-The scores should be totaled and points earned entered.
+The scores should be totalled, and points earned entered.
 Both Captains must agree these figures and sign the score sheet.
-Any alteration to the scores must be initialed by both Captains.
+Any alteration to the scores must be initialled by both Captains.

 If a card is unsigned then 2 points will be deducted from the offending team.
 It will be from this score sheet that the final scores will be registered.